CFI–Ottawa-Secular Community Network: Everyone working together for good

 • Our intentional community of diverse people is engaged in cooperative learning and collaboration opportunities, through community outreach and being of service to others.

 • We are a wide-ranging group of open-minded people who each hold different worldviews but together recognize our common humanity and value the learning that comes from disagreement.

 • As a secular group, we warmly welcome everyone interested in working towards our common goals; regardless of sex/gender, gender identity, sexual orientation, disability, physical appearance, race or religion.

-For the next few weeks (during the "business" portion of our meeting) we will be studying: Six Steps to Better Thinking: How to Disagree and Get Along
+Six Steps to Better Thinking: How to Disagree and Get Along